 GSDRC provides applied knowledge services on demand and online.
 Our expertise is in issues of governance, social development, humanitarian response and conflict.
 Our specialist research team supports a range of international development agencies, synthesising the latest evidence and expert thinking to inform policy and practice.

-What do we know about what has – or hasn't – worked in civil service reform, and where?
-This revised Topic Guide for policymakers and practitioners gives an overview of the research evidence and examines the lessons that emerge from the literature.
+Safety, security and justice are priorities for poor people and are associated with development outcomes.
+What do we know about what has – or hasn't – worked in safety, security and justice programming, and where?
+This Topic Guide for policymakers and practitioners synthesises the evidence, challenges and approaches that emerge from the literature.